All-Discard Sourdough Pancakes

 • Use less discard, and replace the rest with equal parts fresh flour and water.

-• Before you add the baking soda, make sure that there is enough room left in your mixing bowl for the batter to expand.
-It will froth up a lot.
-If you’re already near the top—change bowls!
+2. Before you add the baking soda, make sure that there is enough room left in your mixing bowl for the batter to expand.

-• Preheat the pan well, but keep the heat down on low to medium-low.
-Pancakes should be golden and fluffy by the time they’re cooked through, not dark and crispy.
+3. Preheat the pan well, but keep the heat down on low to medium-low.

 Author: Sarah | Grains & Greens Kitchen